FramePerfection/sm64_bruteforcers/README.md

 A configuration for Visual Studio Code is provided as well.
 Adjust the MODULE_PATH define in c_cpp_properties.json for proper intellisense support on whichever module you are currently working on.
 Each module has an associated launch configuration you can select in the "Run and Debug" view.
-Note the "OPT_FLAGS := -O3" in line 12 in Makefile; Set to -g for debugging purposes.
+Note the "OPT_FLAGS := -O3" in line 16 in Makefile; Replace with -g for debugging purposes.

 ## Running

 After a successful build, each module will have its executable file located in binaries/<module_name>/.
-The file "configuration.json" next to it defines the state and parameters with which the bruteforcer is to be run.
+The file "configuration.json" next to it defines the state and parameters with which the bruteforcer is to be run, as defined in "state_definitions.txt".
+You may use the "state_definitions.txt" file to automatically generate the configuration with external tools.
  (TODO) For further information, consult the readme files in their respective folders.

 ## Module structure